JFlorence0/agora-b/docs/DEV_LOG.md

 5. **Successfully Tested Tag Creation & Retrieval**
 - Verified that duplicate tags are not created.
 - Tested basic tag functionality in the database.

+## [2025-02-02] Implemented Issue Model, Repository, Service, and Controller

+1. **Created the Issue Model**
+- Defined Issue entity with fields for title, description, status, type, region, sponsor, and reference ID.
+- Made a Many-to-Many relationship with Tag for issue categorization.
+- Used @PrePersist to automatically set createdAt timestamp.
+- Added isActive() method to determine whether an issue is open for voting.

+2. **Implemented IssueRepository**
+- Added findByStatus(IssueStatus status) → Fetches issues by status (Active, Passed, etc.).
+- Added findByIssueType(IssueType issueType) → Fetches issues by type (Law, Election, Policy, etc.).
+- Added findByRegion(IssueRegion region) → Fetches issues by jurisdiction.
+- Added findOpenVotingIssues() → Retrieves issues that are currently open for voting.

+3. **Developed IssueService**
+- Implemented methods for creating, updating, deleting, and retrieving issues.

+4. **Built IssueController for REST API Access**
+- GET /issues → Fetches all issues.
+- GET /issues/{id} → Fetches a specific issue by ID.
+- GET /issues/active → Fetches only active issues.
+- GET /issues/open-voting → Fetches only issues currently open for voting.
+- POST /issues → Creates a new issue.
+- PUT /issues/{id} → Updates an existing issue.
+- DELETE /issues/{id} → Deletes an issue if it exists.

+5. **Built and Tested**
+- Verified that CRUD operations work using Insomnia.